ampheul/step-sorter-js/README.md

 ## Demo
 A simple demo web app is available to demonstrate what is possible [here](https://ampheul.github.io/elm-step-sorter/).
 It is programmed in elm, but the concepts are almost identical in javascript.

-*Note:* This app works on local upload only.
-Source code for the demo is available on [elm-step-sorter](https://github.com/ampheul/elm-step-sorter).
+*Note:* Source code for the demo is available on [elm-step-sorter](https://github.com/ampheul/elm-step-sorter).

 ## Motivation